November 2018 — July 2019

 Mawuena Kattah & Yoshiko Phillips

-Imperial Health Charity is delighted to present new work by two artists, Yoshiko Phillips and Mawuena Kattah based at the innovative studio Intoart, in Peckham, southeast London.
+Yoshiko Phillips and Mawuena Kattah are artists based at the innovative studio Intoart, in Peckham, southeast London.
 Yoshiko Phillips’ bespoke vinyl wall-based designs create a series of podiums and plinths in direct conversation with framed prints, drawings and paintings of pots by Mawuena Kattah.
 This is the first time the artists have collaborated on an installation of this scale together.

 Mawuena Kattah’s paintings, prints, ceramics and textiles have been exhibited in major galleries and museums in the UK, including purchase of works by the Arts Council’s National Collection.
 Her solo exhibition at Tenderbooks in 2016 resulted from a five-month residency in the Victoria and Albert Museum ceramics studio and she has exhibited in further group shows at Whitechapel Gallery and Studio Voltaire London.
 For ‘Art in Focus: Pots and Podiums’ Kattah has drawn from a significant body of work created since joining the Intoart Studio in 2007.
 Made during her residency in the V&A ceramics studio and shown for the first time here are Kattah’s series of six pastel drawings of pots, many drawn directly from works in the V&A collections.